redhat-na-ssa/demo-ai-gitops-catalog/components/operators/rhods-operator/instance/components/fix-operator-scale/README.md

-# fix-dashboard-magic
+# fix-operator-scale

 ## Purpose

-This component is designed restart the RHOAI dashboard to avoid issues with features note being detected.
+This component is designed set the RHOAI operator to a sane number of `1` (not `3`) to avoid wasted resources and issues with leader election.

 ## Usage